ona-li-toki-e-jan-Epiphany-tawa-mi/paltepuk/data/webroot/content/source.md

 [{{< relativeurl >}}cgit/paltepuk.git{{< /relativeurl >}}]({{< relativeurl >}}cgit/paltepuk.git{{< /relativeurl >}})

-You can view it in the `paltepuk` repository on my GitHub account:
+You can also view it in the `paltepuk` repository on my GitHub account:

 [https://github.com/ona-li-toki-e-jan-Epiphany-tawa-mi](https://github.com/ona-li-toki-e-jan-Epiphany-tawa-mi)